Why isn’t tuition assistance enough

 - Peer and Professional Networking.
 Through workshops, career panels, community service, newsletters and gatherings, Yawkey Scholars build connections with peers and professionals that offer a support system and help them to meet their academic and career objectives.

 The Yawkey Scholars are thriving.
-The Program enrolls around 25-30 students each fall and all are on track to graduate.
-This is an especially inspiring achievement considering that over 60% of Yawkey Scholars are first-generation college students.
-Graduation rates for those whose parents never went to college – nearly 50% of today’s college students – are notably lower than the rates for students who represent the second, third or fourth generation in their family to attend college.
+Since 2005, the Yawkey Scholars Program has provided more than $14 million in scholarship support to over 350 Scholars as they pursue a college education and has maintained a 93% graduation rate.
+This is an especially inspiring achievement considering that most Yawkey Scholars are first-generation college students or come from low-income households.
+Graduation rates for those whose parents never went to college – nearly 50% of today’s college students – are notably lower than the rates for students who represent the second, third, or fourth generation in their family to attend college.

 The Scholars say the new components of the program provide a significant advantage to helping them achieve their personal and academic goals.
 One Scholar from Boston University reports, “As a freshman in college, I struggled a lot with adapting to the classes and the new way of life.
 In my first semester, I found myself stressing out over work, school, and social life.
 However, my advisor provided me with excellent advice and gave me someone to talk to when I needed it most.”